 How important is the paella for the Valencia community?

 According to the study carried out by the company ‘Original paella’ https://originalpaella.es, paella is the 4th most sought-after dish on the Internet worldwide.
 This already gives a magnitude of its importance regarding Spanish gastronomy.
 It also means it is an authentic economic motor that affects the products necessary to cook it, as necessarily are the paellas, the wood or paella gas burners and the specific tools.
 Ingredients such as rice, green beans or “garrofó” that are grown in the Valencian Community are also essential for the dish.
-Finally, gastronomic tourism contributes to the preservation of Valencia’s biodiversity with a high level of tourism, where the authentic and original paella makes many tourists and foodies travel from many kilometers away to taste the best paella in the world here in Valencia.
+Finally, gastronomic tourism contributes to the preservation of Valencia’s biodiversity with a high level of tourism, where the authentic and original paella makes many tourists and foodies travel from many kilometres away to taste the best paella in the world here in Valencia.
 The Valencian Community is “the Mecca of Paella”.

 Why make paella serving up to 300 people?